 RSHE/PSHE

-We implement our RSHE and PSHE curriculum using the Jigsaw programme, which provides a progressive, spiral approach that ensures consistency and depth of learning across our infant school.
+Our teaching is fully aligned with the National Curriculum and statutory RSHE guidance.
+We implement our RSHE and PSHE curriculum using the Jigsaw programme, which provides a progressive, spiral, calm and nurturing approach that ensures consistency and depth of learning across our infant school.
 Our teaching is inclusive to all children, adapting lessons to meet the diverse needs of our pupils, including those with SEND and EAL, ensuring everyone can access and engage with the curriculum meaningfully.
 We take a mastery approach, allowing children to explore concepts in depth through enquiry-based learning that encourages curiosity, critical thinking, and reflection.
-While we follow the Jigsaw programme to provide a structured and comprehensive curriculum, we also remain responsive to the needs of our children, using circle times and class discussions to address emerging issues and support emotional well-being as they arise.
+While we follow the Jigsaw programme to provide a structured and comprehensive curriculum, we also remain responsive to the needs of our children, we use stories, circle time, discussion, role‑play and mindfulness to help children explore real‑life situations in an age‑appropriate way to address emerging issues and support emotional well-being as they arise.
 Enrichment opportunities, such as themed PSHE days, visiting speakers, and community projects, enhance our curriculum by providing real-life contexts and experiences.
 We celebrate children's achievements in PSHE and RSHE through our reward systems, assemblies, and displays, recognising their growth in personal and social development and reinforcing positive attitudes and behaviors across the school.

 Please click on the links below to view the RSHE policy, the Jigsaw Curriculum Overview and other useful information: